RoboJackets/apiary/docs/admins/deployment.rst

 - The server must be Internet-accessible for inbound webhooks from vendor services to work, including Square, DocuSign, and Postmark
 - The server must have a valid :abbr:`TLS (Transport Layer Security)` certificate
-- MySQL, Redis, and Meilisearch must be installed
+- MySQL and Meilisearch must be installed

 .. vale Google.Acronyms = YES
 .. vale Google.Parens = YES